streetpea/chiaki-ng/docs/updates/done.md

 # Completed (Done) Updates

+## Remote Connection Via PSN

+Enabled remote connection via PSN so users can use this instead of port forwarding on their routers as an option.

 ## Touch Friendly and Controller Navigable GUI

 QML based user interface that is better suited for handheld computers such as the Steam Deck and more user-friendly in general.